joshivaibhavs/linuxServiceMaker.js/README.md

 https://github.com/joshivaibhavs/linuxServiceMaker.js/issues

-New feature:
+New features:
-Set environment variables in lsm.env file (See help for more info)
+Set environment variables in lsm.env file
+Set username and groupname to run the process as that user Run `linuxServiceMaker help` for more info